 Remember, you still accrue holiday when you’re off sick or on parental leave.
 ACAS has more helpful information.

-You can be off work unwell for up to seven days in a row before you need a note from the doctor.
-You can still request a holiday while sick and return to sick leave after the holiday.
-See more details here.
+You can now be off work unwell for up to 28 days in a row before you need a note from the doctor.
+The government hopes that the move will free up GP time to focus on the Covid booster roll out.

 Women have the right to time off for antenatal care and 52 weeks’ statutory maternity leave, and their partner (regardless of gender) can take one to two weeks’ paid paternity leave.
 You also have a right to leave for adoption.
 For parental pay and leave, use this helpful calculator here.